RConsortium/submissions-pilot1-to-fda/README.md

 Other files: (**Do not include in eCTD package**)

 - `.gitignore`: git ignore file
+- `batch_copy.sh`: All files required for the eCTD submission are copied from the [development repository](https://github.com/RConsortium/submissions-pilot3-adam) to the submission repository by a running this batch script, located in the repository's root directory.
 - `README.md`: readme file for github repo

 ## News